yalmip/yalmip.github.io/_posts/2011-08-31-Nonconvex-quadratic-programming.md

 sol = optimize([-1 <= x <= 1],x'*Q*x,ops)
 ````

-In contrast to what many people think, a global approach can be computationally more efficient than a semidefinite relaxation, if a tight solution is required.
+In contrast to what many people think, a global approach can be much more efficient than a semidefinite relaxation, if a tight solution is required.
 To illustrate this, let us solve our indefinite QP for growing dimensions (note that this code will take a long time to complete)

 ````matlab
 ops1 = sdpsettings('solver','bmibnb','bmibnb.maxiter',1000);